William Christie (musician): Les Arts Florissants

 In 1979, Christie founded Les Arts Florissants, named after the opera of the same name by Marc-Antoine Charpentier, which was to be its first fully staged production.
 Major recognition came in 1987 with the production of Lully's Atys at the Opéra-Comique in Paris.
 Christie has also presented and recorded many unknown works by Marc-Antoine Charpentier (most of them were world premieres), Médée H.491, David and Jonathas H.490, Le Malade imaginaire H.495, La Descente d'Orphée aux enfers H.488, Les Plaisirs de Versailles H.480, Actéon H.481, many works composed for Christmas time, but also André Campra, Henry Desmarest, Michel-Richard Delalande, François Couperin, Jean-Joseph de Mondonville, Claudio Monteverdi and Jean-Philippe Rameau.

 Teaching

 Christie was a professor at the Paris Conservatoire from 1982 to 1995, and maintains an active role in pedagogy by participating in master classes and academies.
 In 2002, he founded Le Jardin des Voix, a biennial academy for young singers in Caen.
 Since 2007, he has had an affiliation with the Juilliard School, providing master classes in historical performance practice.

 Repertoire

 Christie has widened his group's core French repertoire, performing Marc-Antoine Charpentier, Henry Purcell, George Frideric Handel, and Wolfgang Amadeus Mozart.
 He has been guest conductor at the Glyndebourne Festival, and productions for Zurich Opera, Festival d'Aix and the Opéra de Lyon.
 He has also conducted period-instrument performances with more modern ensembles such as the Berlin Philharmonic.

+In 2016 he conducted Les Arts Florissants in Bach's B Minor Mass at the Royal Albert Hall Proms.